shiyzheng/Common-Cents/README.md

 `npm run build`

-nodemon enables the program to restart automatically after saving.

-To initially run the program, run the following commands starting from the root directory:
+To start server, run the following commands starting from the root directory: nodemon enables the program to restart automatically after saving.

-`cd server`

 `npm install`

-`npm install express`
+`npm run server`

-`npm install -g nodemon`

-`nodemon`